 We work together.
 They [the community sport trust of the professional football club] are much better at engaging communities, and they work with them in our facility.
 We have applied for funding together from other charities and local government.
 We are planning some of this and doing it strategically, but sometimes they get access to funding whether through a club sponsor or somewhere else and it works to run that programme in our facility.
 We all win!

 This approach helps to maintain current levels of munificence, and also to develop new revenue streams, providing greater financial sustainability.
 This echoes findings in research examining sport-based third sector organisations facing financial difficulties (Walker & Hayton, 2017; Walker & Hayton, 2018).
 The creation of partnerships was part of the strategy employed by community sport facilities, the aim being to allow them to access resources through a range of methods and provide a resource themselves.
-In the absence of government leadership it is no surprise that football stakeholders have opted to invest in community sport facilities attached to professional football clubs (and regions) (Sport England, 2017), as part of football governing bodies and the individual clubs’ commitments to corporate social responsibility initiatives (Breitbarth, & Harris, 2008; Anagnostopoulos, Byers & Shilbury, 2014).
+In the absence of government leadership it is no surprise that football stakeholders have opted to invest in community sport facilities attached to professional football clubs (and regions) (Sport England, 2017), as part of football governing bodies and the individual clubs’ commitments to corporate social responsibility initiatives.
 In turn, professional football clubs may become growing powers in providing community sport facilities (Pfeffer & Salancik, 1978).
 Stakeholders have been dynamic in seeking partnerships and aiming to replace dependency on government funding.
+As such, sport organisations faced with these unsavoury structural conditions (i.e., the relationship between a local government and a sports facility), have looked to span structural gaps in the network and connect to previously unconnected parts, which acts as a source of new knowledge and resources, the nature of these ties are weaker in context and a source of innovation (Granovertter, 1973; Burt 1992; 2004).

 Income diversification

 Established and managerially organised community sport facilities that might include a board, senior management team and large membership base have become engaged in novel examples of income diversification and in some cases multi-sectoral social enterprise endeavours.
-In a Northern England town, Karen is the manager for a community sport facility:
+In a Northern England town, Karen is the manager for a community sport facility outlines the importance of membership fees and the diverse investments in a property purchase scheme (see Table 2).

-We have a huge membership and a strong history.
-That said, our income and current financial status rest primarily on the fact we received investment for an artificial grass football pitch.
-This enhance our facilities and help us attract kids and adults join to play.
-The boys came first to play, then their parents looked for activities for their siblings and then for themselves [parents wanted activities themselves].
-This allowed us to grow our membership, and then our revenue base, alongside kick-starting a range of other activities for siblings and families…

-This funding has helped create resources to engage in two other initiatives that now generate a significant surplus each year.
-The first is a licenced social club facility attached to the sports facility.
-The new members access and support the sustainability of the social club.
-The second is property purchase programme.
-For the property purchase, we buy dilapidated houses, enlist members to volunteer the makeover of the property [alongside professionals], which we then rent to existing members for housing as a very affordable rate.
-At present, we no-longer rely on local government or grants, but we still go for them!

 This was an example of the community sport facilities moving towards more a more sustainable financial situation, and away from local government funding which is constrained by state policy.
 This ensured the autonomy of the organisation to focus on its goals of accessibility to sport and social activities, without total reliance on external influences.
 In the Midlands of England, Harry is a community sport facilities manager: